dennisteowh/msrcodelibrary/content/about.md

     1. Provide a Minimal Working Example!
 Present a simple and clear demonstration of your code in action.
     1. Comment your code!
 Some audience might be less familiar with your coding language and would greatly benefit from a well annotated set of code.

+1. For Code with Incomplete Documentation
+If you wrote something useful but do not have time to properly document your code, please still feel free to share it!
+However, we recommend adding a disclaimer tag, "_Incomplete_" to warn users with less experience in R who might not know how to use your code without more elaborate instructions.